kunhwiko/concepts/systems/network-and-security/networks-part-1.md

 host name (www.github.com) --(DNS)--> IP Address --(ARP)--> MAC address

 Step 1) Host begins only knowing its source MAC address.
-Step 2) Host looks for a DHCP server to discover its own IP address, IP address of DNS servers, IP address of default gateway, and subnet mask.
+Step 2) Host looks for a DHCP server to discover its own IP address, IP address of DNS servers, IP address of default
+        gateway, and subnet mask.
-Step 3) Host discover the destination's IP address via DNS.
+Step 3) Host discovers the destination's IP address via DNS.
-Step 4) Subnet mask determines if the message should go through a gateway router or if the destination is in the same L2 network.
+Step 4) Subnet mask determines if the message should go through a gateway router or if the destination is in the same L2
+        network.
 This is determined through entries in the host's routing table (i.e. 0.0.0.0/0 will map to IP address of default gateway).
 Step 5) Host fires an ARP broadcast to discover the destination MAC address of the default gateway or destination.
-Step 6) If packet goes through default gateway, the L2 header is rewritten (i.e. L3 header is preserved) and the above process is repeated.
+Step 6) If packet goes through default gateway, the L2 header is rewritten (i.e. L3 header is preserved) and the above
+        process is repeated.
 ```

 ##### Dynamic Host Configuration Protocol (DHCP)